microsoft/fluentui/packages/web-components/src/tablist/readme.md

 ### Outputs

-- [activeid: unkown] - the selected value of the currently selected tab
+- [activeid: unknown] - the selected value of the currently selected tab

 ### Events